xgeoff/clearhealth/pages/prescription-fulfillment.md

 > Next time the drug isn’t in Cost Plus:
 > → Portal shows “Use ReachRx discount” instructions and digital card barcode.

-If you’d like, I can mock up the **data model** and **API flow diagram** (showing Cost Plus lookup → discount fallback → ledger record → catastrophic trigger).
-Would you like that next?